kristamcmanus/tic-tac-toe-client/README.md

+# READ ME

-To play tic-tac-toe, follow these steps:
+## To play tic-tac-toe, follow these steps:

 1. Create an account by signing up
 2. Sign in